1027victor/scASprofiler/docs/source/scASprofiler-quantify.rst

 scASprofiler-quantify CLI
 ==============

-The scASprofiler-impute CLI is used to calcluate AS ratio
+The scASprofiler-impute CLI is used to calcluate AS probability

 you can generate a AS probability matrix by the command line like this: